kubernetes/git-sync/v3-to-v4.md

 The old `--change-permissions` flag was poorly designed and not able to express the real intentions (e.g. "allow group write" does not mean "set everything to 0775").
-The new `--group-write` flag should cover what people ACTUALLY are trying to do.
+The new `--group-write` flag should cover what most people ACTUALLY are trying to do.

+There is one case where `--change-permissions` was useful and `--group-write` is not - making non-executable files in the repo executable so they can be run as exechooks.
+The proper solution here is to make the file executable in the repo, rather than changing it after checkout.

 The `--change-permissions` flag is no longer supported.

 ### SSH: `--ssh`